Mike Leigh: 1965–1979: Plays and television films

-1980s
+1980–1993: Early British films

+In 1983, Leigh directed the comedy-drama film Meantime, starring Gary Oldman and Tim Roth.
+The project was shown on Channel 4 and premiered at the Berlin International Film Festival.
+For The Criterion Collection, Sean O'Sullivan wrote that the film was addressing "the crisis of national identity triggered by Margaret Thatcher's election in 1979".

 There was something of a hiatus in Leigh's career after his father died in February 1985.
 Leigh was in Australia at the time—having agreed to attend a screenwriters' conference in Melbourne at the start of 1985, he had then accepted an invitation to teach at the Australian Film School in Sydney—and he then "buried his solitude and sense of loss in a busy round of people, publicity and talks".
-He gradually extended "the long journey home", visiting Bali, Singapore, Hong Kong, China.
-He said later, " The whole thing was an amazing, unforgettable period in my life.
+He gradually extended "the long journey home", visiting Bali, Singapore, Hong Kong, and China.
+He has said, "The whole thing was an amazing, unforgettable period in my life.
 But it was all to do with personal feelings, my father, where to go next, and my desire to make a feature film.
 I felt I was at the end of one stage of my career and at the start of another."

-His 1986 project code-named "Rhubarb", for which he had gathered actors in Blackburn, including Jane Horrocks, Julie Walters and David Thewlis, was cancelled after seven weeks' rehearsals, and Leigh returned home.
+Leigh's 1986 project code-named "Rhubarb", for which he had gathered actors in Blackburn, including Jane Horrocks, Julie Walters and David Thewlis, was cancelled after seven weeks' rehearsals, and Leigh returned home.
 "The nature of what I do is totally creative, and you have to get in there and stick with it.
 The tension between the bourgeois suburban and the anarchist bohemian that is in my work is obviously in my life, too...I started to pull myself together.
 I didn't work, I simply stayed at home and looked after the boys."
 In 1987 Channel 4 put up some money for a short film and, with Portman Productions, agreed to co-produce Leigh's first feature film since Bleak Moments.

 In 1988, Leigh and producer Simon Channing Williams founded Thin Man Films, a film production company based in London, to produce Leigh's films.
 They chose the company name because neither of them was thin.
 Later in 1988, Leigh made High Hopes, about a disjointed working-class family whose members live in a rundown flat and a council house.
 His later films, such as Naked and Vera Drake, are somewhat starker and more brutal, and concentrate more on the working class.
-His stage plays include Smelling A Rat, It's A Great Big Shame, Greek Tragedy, Goose-Pimples, Ecstasy, and Abigail's Party.
+Leigh's stage plays include Smelling A Rat, It's A Great Big Shame, Greek Tragedy, Goose-Pimples, Ecstasy, and Abigail's Party.